bitrise-io/devcenter/_articles/en/deploy/ship.md

 When first logging in, you might not have a single build version available to publish.
 But don't worry, that can be fixed quickly.

-* In one of your Workflows, you need a Step that builds your app, such as **Xcode Archive & Export for iOS** or **Android Build**.
+* In one of your Workflows, you need a Step that builds your app.
+By default, **Xcode Archive & Export for iOS**, **Gradle Runner** and **Android Build** are automatically supported.
 * The same Workflow must have the correct version of the **Deploy to Bitrise.io** Step after the Step that builds your app.
+* The **Deploy to Bitrise.io** Step must export the relevant file: an APK file for Android apps and the `.xcarchive` file for iOS apps.
+If you use either one of the **Xcode Archive & Export for iOS**, **Gradle Runner** and **Android Build** Steps, you don't have to change anything in the default configuration of the **Deploy to Bitrise.io** Step to export the relevant files.

-{% include message_box.html type="warning" title="Step versions compatible with Ship" content="Please note that the **Deploy to Bitrise.io** Step must be of version 1.9.0 and the **Xcode Archive & Export for iOS** Step for iOS apps must be of version 2.6.0 - older versions of the Steps do not support Ship."%}
+{% include message_box.html type="warning" title="Step versions compatible with Ship" content="Please note that the **Deploy to Bitrise.io** Step must be version 1.9.0 or higher and the **Xcode Archive & Export for iOS** Step for iOS apps must be version 2.6.0 or higher - older versions of the Steps do not support Ship."%}

+{% include message_box.html type="info" title="Using Ship with different build Steps" content="By default, **Xcode Archive & Export for iOS**, **Gradle Runner**, and **Android Build** are automatically supported with Ship.

+If you want to build your app with any other Step, you can do so - please check out the [Using Ship for apps built with cross-platform frameworks](/deploy/ship/#using-ship-for-apps-built-with-cross-platform-frameworks) section."%}

-Once you built your app - that is to say, produced an APK or an IPA file -, you will be able to start using Ship.
+Once you successfully built your app, you will be able to start using Ship.

 ## Configuring and publishing an app with Ship

 To publish an app on Ship, you need to:

-* Build an app that has at least one [exposed Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship).
+* Build an app that has at least one [exposed Workflow](/ship-add-on-beta-version/#exposing-a-workflows-artifacts-to-ship).
 * Configure publishing on the **Settings** page.
 * Push the **Publish** button.